 Old Bill Williams was another character of the early days of the Santa Fe Trail and was called so when Carson, Uncle Dick Wooten, and Maxwell were comparatively young in the mountains.
 At the time of their advent in the remote West, he was one of the best-known men there and had been famous for years as a hunter and trapper.
 Williams was better acquainted with every pass in the Rockies than any other man of his time and only surpassed by Jim Bridger later.
 He was with General John C. Fremont on his exploring expedition across the continent, but the statement of the old trappers, and that of General Fremont, in relation to his services then, differ widely.
-Fremont admits Williams’ knowledge of the country over which he had wandered to have been very extensive, but when put to the test on the expedition, he came very near sacrificing the lives of all.
+Fremont admits Williams’ knowledge of the country over which he had wandered to have been very extensive, but when put to the test on the expedition, he came very near, sacrificing the lives of all.
 This was probably owing to Williams’ failing intellect, for when he joined the great explorer, he was past the meridian of life.
 Now the old mountaineers contend that if Fremont had profited by the old man’s advice, he would never have run into the deathtrap which cost him three men, and in which he lost all his valuable papers, his instruments, and the animals which he and his party were riding.
-The expedition had followed the Arkansas River to its source, and the general had selected a route which he desired to pursue in crossing the mountains.
+The expedition had followed the Arkansas River to its source, and the general had selected a route that he desired to pursue in crossing the mountains.
 It was winter, and Williams explained to him that it was perfectly impracticable to get over at that season.
-However, the general ignored the statement and listened to another of his party, a man who had no such experience but said that he could pilot the expedition.
+However, the general ignored the statement and listened to another of his party, a man who had no experience but said he could pilot the expedition.
 Before they had fairly started, they were caught in one of the most terrible snowstorms the region had ever witnessed, in which all their horses and mules were literally frozen to death.
-Then, when it was too late, they turned back, abandoning their instruments, and able only to carry along a very limited stock of food.
-The storm continued to rage so that even Williams failed to prevent them from getting lost, and they wandered about aimlessly for many days before they luckily arrived at Taos, New Mexico, suffering seriously from exhaustion and hunger.
+Then, when it was too late, they turned back, abandoning their instruments and able only to carry along a very limited stock of food.
+The storm continued to rage so that even Williams failed to prevent them from getting lost.
+They wandered about aimlessly for many days before they luckily arrived at Taos, New Mexico, suffering seriously from exhaustion and hunger.
 Three of the men were frozen to death on the return trip, and the remaining 15 were little better than dead when Uncle Dick Wooten happened to run across them and piloted them into the village.
-It was immediately after this disaster that the three most noted men in the mountains — Carson, Maxwell, and Dick Owens — became the guides of the pathfinder, with whom he had no trouble, and to whom he owed more of his success than history has given them credit for.
+Immediately after this disaster, the three most noted men in the mountains — Carson, Maxwell, and Dick Owens — became the guides of the pathfinder, with whom he had no trouble, and to whom he owed more of his success than history has given them credit for.

-At one period of his eventful career, while he lived in Missouri before he wandered to the mountains, Old Bill Williams was a Methodist preacher; of which fact he frequently boasted while he trapped and hunted with other pioneers.
+At one period of his eventful career, while he lived in Missouri before he wandered to the mountains, Old Bill Williams was a Methodist preacher, of which fact he frequently boasted while he trapped and hunted with other pioneers.
 Whenever he related that portion of his early life, he declared that he “was so well known in his circuit, that the chickens recognized him as he came riding by the scattered farmhouses, and the old roosters would crow ‘Here comes Parson Williams!
 One of us must be made ready for dinner.'”

-Upon leaving the States, he traveled very extensively among the various tribes of Indians who roamed over the Great Plains and in the mountains.
+Upon leaving the States, he traveled extensively among the various tribes of Indians who roamed the Great Plains and in the mountains.
 When sojourning with a certain band, he would invariably adopt their manners and customs.
 Whenever he grew tired of that nation, he would seek another and live as they lived.
 He had been so long among the Indians that he looked and talked like one and had imbibed many of their strange notions and curious superstitions.

 To the missionaries, he was very useful.
 He possessed the faculty of easily acquiring languages that other white men failed to learn and could readily translate the Bible into several Indian dialects.
 However, his own conduct was in strange contrast with the precepts of the Holy Book with which he was so familiar.